Micah Johnson (gridiron football)

-Micah Johnson (born June 22, 1988) is a professional Canadian football defensive tackle for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Micah Johnson (born June 22, 1988) is an American professional football defensive tackle for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He was originally signed by the New York Giants as an undrafted free agent in 2010.
 He played college football for the Kentucky Wildcats.
 He has also spent time with the Miami Dolphins, Kansas City Chiefs, Cincinnati Bengals, Green Bay Packers, Calgary Stampeders, BC Lions, and Hamilton Tiger-Cats.

-Early years
+Early life

 While playing linebacker and running back for Fort Campbell High School, Johnson was selected as the 2005 Kentucky Mr. Football.
 Having played only two years at Ft.
 Campbell, his career totals there included 2,543 rushing yards, 46 touchdowns, and 293 tackles.
 Johnson played his freshman and sophomore years at West Potomac High School in Alexandria, Virginia, where he also starred in basketball.
 A highly regarded recruit, Johnson chose the University of Kentucky over Georgia and Notre Dame.
 Following his high school career, Johnson was invited to play in the 2006 U.S. Army All-American Bowl.

 Rated the nation's top inside linebacker by ESPN, he was also selected as a high school All-American by Parade, EA Sports, PrepStar and SuperPrep.
 Considered a four-star recruit by Rivals.com, Johnson was listed as the No. 2 strongside defensive end prospect in the nation in 2006.

 College career

 Johnson recorded 29 tackles (20 solo, 9 assist) at linebacker in his freshman season for the Kentucky Wildcats.
 He was voted to the All-SEC Freshman Team by the coaches of the conference.
 In the Wildcats' 2006 Music City Bowl victory against Clemson University, Johnson entered the game as a running back and scored a touchdown.

 As a sophomore, he recorded 58 tackles, 2 interceptions, and 5 pass breakups.

 As a junior, he recorded 57 solo tackles, 30 assisted, 11.5 for loss, and 2.5 sacks.
-Johnson earned first-team All-SEC honors, and he considered early entry into the 2009 NFL Draft.
+Johnson earned first-team All-SEC honors, and he considered early entry into the 2009 NFL draft.
 However, Johnson opted to stay for his senior year.

 Professional career

 New York Giants

-Johnson was signed by the New York Giants as an undrafted free agent following the 2010 NFL Draft.
+Johnson was signed by the New York Giants as an undrafted free agent following the 2010 NFL draft.
 He was waived on June 21, 2010.